zenml-io/blog.zenml.io/_posts/2022-08-03-deploy-with-kserve.md

 ![Create GCP project](../assets/posts/kserve-deployment/gcp-create-project.png)

-Optionally, give the cluster a name, otherwise leave everything as it is since this cluster is only for demo purposes.
+Optionally, give the cluster a name, otherwise, leave everything as it is since this cluster is only for demo purposes.

 ![Create GKE standard cluster](../assets/posts/kserve-deployment/create-gke-cluster.png)